dakula009/Chinese_Administrative_Names_Collector/README.md

 # Chinese_Administrative_Names_Collector
-A python web crawler gathering administrative names ( from Admin1  to Admn4) from a Chinese governmental website
+A python web crawler gathering administrative names (Admin1 through Admin4) from a Chinese governmental website

 The data is farmed from the Chinese Bureau of Statistics's website: http://www.stats.gov.cn/tjsj/tjbz/tjyqhdmhcxhfdm/2017/,